dingo/api/readme.md

 		});
 	});

-When you hit the `example.com/api/users` endpoint the API will automatically convert the Eloquent collection into its JSON representation:
+When you hit the `example.com/api/users` endpoint the API will automatically convert the Eloquent collection into its JSON representation.

 	{
 		"users": [